Road Trip: A Fond Farewell to the Old-Fashioned Map

 I became aware of this generational paradigm shift earlier this decade when I spent three seasons in a row as tag-along press with The Amazing Race Canada (all the way to India, Vietnam China and Thailand).
 Nearly all the contestants were Millennials.
 And as I got to know them all pre-race, I realized that one thing preyed on their minds more than anything else.
 It wasn’t the idea of having to sky-dive from a plane, or bungee jump, or any other physical demand.

 It was traveling around the world without a smartphone.
 They might as well be naked.

 Never mind reading the map like you were reading poetry.
-If you watch the show — which is midway through its seventh season now — you see young people perusing maps like a freshman archeology major trying to make sense of the Rosetta Stone.
+If you’ve ever watched the show, you see young people perusing maps like a freshman archeology major trying to make sense of the Rosetta Stone.

 Seeing them struggle with maps is, in some ways, like watching people try to make fire on Survivor.
 They know at some point they’re going to have to do it.
 And apparently, they still neglect to familiarize themselves in advance.

 As for us, resistance has proven futile.
 Edith has accompanied us on anniversary trips to Amsterdam and Vienna, no doubt lowering my blood pressure on occasions when we’d have gotten lost.